 Creeping plants or "creepers" are generally considered to be small, viny plants that grow close to the ground.
 They are sometimes called "procumbent," as well.

-But most creepers are smaller plants and are allowed simply to crawl on their bellies along the ground, thereby serving as ground covers.
-One has no interest in training them to climb, because they are just too short for that.
-Those are the kinds that are focused on in the present article.
-Special emphasis is put on perennials.
-The longest vines among the plants listed below belong to creeping myrtle and creeping juniper plants.
+But most true creepers are smaller plants and are allowed simply to crawl on their bellies along the ground, thereby serving as ground covers.
+We have no interest in training them to climb, because they are just too short for that.
+The longest vines among them belong to creeping myrtle and creeping juniper plants.
 Do not be fooled by common names: Some plants with "creeper" in their names are vigorous climbers, including Virginia creeper (Parthenocissus quinquefolia).

-Note, however, that creeping jenny (Lysimachia nummularia) is an invasive plant in North America.
+Note, however, that creeping Jenny is an invasive plant in North America.
 To keep it within bounds, grow it in hanging baskets.
-Also invasive are bugleweed (Ajuga reptans) and creeping myrtle (Vinca minor).
+Also invasive are bugleweed and creeping myrtle.

 In fact, many creepers are not necessarily desirable plants to grow.
 Some are among the common lawn weeds, in the opinion of many people, such as: